E3SM-Project/polaris/docs/developers_guide/ocean/test_groups/global_convergence.md

 ### viz

+Two visualization steps are available only in the `cosine_bell_with_viz` test cases.
+They are not included in the `cosine_bell` test cases in order to not slow down regression testing when visualization is not desired.

 The class {py:class}`polaris.ocean.tests.global_convergence.cosine_bell.viz.VizMap`
 defines a step for creating a mapping file from the MPAS mesh at a given resolution to a lon-lat grid at a resolution and interpolation method